Xilinx/ml-suite/pythonexample.md

 		]
 	}
 	```
 	The parameters are defined in a similar way to the batch example, but `PE: `defines which xDNN processing engine on the FPGA you would like to run this network.
-The number of xDNN processing engines available on the FPGA is dependent the xclbin selected, which can be 1, 2 and 4.
-The default xclbin used in these examples is4 xDNN processing engines.
+The number of xDNN processing engines available on the FPGA is dependent on the xclbin selected, which can be 1, 2 or 4.
+The default xclbin used in these examples is four xDNN processing engines.
-	This example runs Googlenetv1 on PE:0 and Resnet50 on PE:1.
+	This example runs Googlenet v1 on PE:0 and Resnet50 on PE:1.